Department of Teacher and Bilingual Education

 Examination of global cultural diversity and the relationship between local and global issues in educational environments.

 The child and adolescent in contemporary society: ethnic background, interests, attitudes, values and needs, self-concept, adjustment mechanisms; the learning process; social, emotional and sexual development.
 Identification and teaching mainstreamed and special populations of students.
 Methods for working effectively with the elementary and secondary student.
 Practical application in the classroom emphasized.
-50% field-based.
-Prerequisite: admission to teacher education.
+Field experience required.
+Student must furnish own transportation.
+Prerequisite: Admission to teacher education.

 Fee: $55.00